osowsky/pyConics/README.md

     # Create a 2x2 grid of axes from f1.
     f1.create_axes( ( 2, 2 ) )

-    # Get the list of CAxes classes for the 2x2 grid.
+    # Get the tuple of CAxes classes for the 2x2 grid.
-    axes: list[ CAxes ] = f1.axes
+    axes = f1.axes

     # If CFigure.ion() is on then you need to press a key to continue.
     if ( CFigure.is_interactive() ):